-Becoming a Bar or Bat Mitzvah is a joyous milestone on your child’s journey to Jewish adulthood.
-Bar/Bat Mitzvah recognizes the achievement of a degree of proficiency in Hebrew and your child’s ability to lead the congregation in worship.
+Becoming a Bnei Mitzvah is a joyous milestone on your child’s journey to Jewish adulthood.
+Bnei Mitzvah recognizes the achievement of a degree of proficiency in Hebrew and your child’s ability to lead the congregation in worship.

 At Temple Beth Ami, we emphasize the importance of Jewish learning at all ages and encourage all children to continue formal Jewish education through Confirmation, high school, and beyond.
 Our children learn that they are each a vital link in an unbroken chain of Jewish men and women who have studied and cherished the Torah, who understand the wealth of our Jewish heritage, and who recognize the deep spiritual significance of ascending to the reading and blessing of the Torah.

-Complete details on how Temple Beth Ami will prepare your child to become a Bar/Bat Mitzvah in the final months leading up to their assigned service date can be found here.
+Complete details on how Temple Beth Ami will prepare your child to become a Bnei Mitzvah in the final months leading up to their assigned service date can be found here.